Hetty Kelly: Life

-Chaplin

 Charlie Chaplin met Kelly in 1908 in London when they were both performing for impresario Fred Karno at the Streatham Empire.
 She was with a song and dance troupe, Bert Coutts' Yankee-Doodle Girls, and Chaplin was playing a drunk in Mumming Birds.
 He was 19 and she was 15.
 He remembered her as "a slim gazelle, with a shapely oval face, a bewitching full mouth, and beautiful teeth".
-She came to be the female ideal in Chaplin's mind and he recreated her in some of the female leads in his movies.
-Chaplin wrote in his autobiography, written in 1964: "Although I had met her but five times, and scarcely any of our meetings had lasted longer than twenty minutes, that brief encounter affected me for a long time."

-Chaplin wrote a letter to Hetty Kelly, on July 18, 1918.
+She came to be the female ideal in Chaplin's mind, and he re-created her in some of the female leads in his movies.
+Chaplin wrote in his autobiography, written in 1964, "Although I had met her but five times, and scarcely any of our meetings had lasted longer than twenty minutes, that brief encounter affected me for a long time."
+Chaplin wrote a letter to Hetty Kelly on July 18, 1918.